ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/databases.md

 - links proteins to **genetic variants** (via UniProtKB/Var)
 - supports **systems biology** workflows by integrating with structure and pathway data

+Tools such as `InterProScan`, `Prokka`, `funannotate`, `eggNOG-mapper`, and `DIAMOND` commonly use UniProt data for protein function annotation, domain prediction, and custom sequence searches, making the pre-downloaded datasets on your HPC ideal for faster, offline analysis.
 </div>

 {% include accordion title="Limitations" class=" " controls="uniprot-3" icon=false %}